Captain Commando (character): In video games and related media

 In 1991, when looking for source material for what would be Capcom's first four-player beat 'em up game, they rediscovered the Captain Commando character.
 Lead designer Junichi Ohno, however, felt that the character's contemporary astronaut concept would not be viable in a beat 'em up game, and instead wanted to reimagine him as an "ultimate astronaut".
-Commando was redesigned by artist Akira "Akiman" Yasuda, who felt the original design was "uncool" and redesigned the character based off an American comic book aesthetic.
+Commando was redesigned by artist Akira "Akiman" Yasuda, who felt the original design was "uncool" and redesigned the character based on an American comic book aesthetic.
 The game was intended to be a "life-size space opera", and Yasuda was influenced by sources such as the American science fiction series Lensman and pulp fiction hero Captain Future.
 With the addition of their own original characters for the title, according to Ohno, the only "American" thing about the game by the end was Captain Commando himself.

-This incarnation of Captain Commando is a blonde American man with short hair slicked back and a visor over his eyes, standing 6 ft (182 cm) tall.
+This incarnation of Captain Commando is a blonde American man with short hair slicked back and a visor over his eyes, standing 6 feet (182 cm) tall.
 His outfit consists of a blue jumpsuit with a white breastplate that has a gold star on the right pectoral, matching boots with orange highlights on his feet, and gauntlets on his arms that have emphasized knuckles and cables extending between the forearm and bicep parts.
 Parts of his design were also inspired by a space sheriff character in the manga Battle Royal High School.
 The character in question featured large round shoulders; Yasuda, hoping to start a trend, used large square shoulders for his character designs in the title instead.
 This later inspired the developers of the fighting game Galaxy Fight to use similar in their own title.